sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 permalink: /
 title: "Welcome"
 ---

-**SIRIUS 5 is out!** Click [here](https://www.youtube.com/watch?v=Bj0hIrwx9ks&t=5s&ab_channel=BoeckerLab)
-to view our video about new features and changes.
+## SIRIUS Science

-SIRIUS is a *Java* software for analyzing metabolites from tandem mass spectrometry data.
+SIRIUS is a *Java* software for analyzing small molecules from tandem mass spectrometry data.
+The primary focus of SIRIUS is structure elucidation of novel molecules (drug leads, contaminants in synthesis or food items), but it is also well-equipped to handle more standard tasks like dereplication of known structures.

+SIRIUS is hghly integrateable into existing workflows and offers interfaces for manual as well as fully automated analysis.

 It combines the analysis of isotope patterns in MS spectra with the analysis of fragmentation patterns in MS/MS spectra, and uses CSI:FingerID as a web service to search in molecular structure databases.
-Further it integrates CANOPUS for de novo compound class prediction.
+Further it integrates CANOPUS for de novo compound class prediction and MSNovelist for de novo structure generation.
 For getting started quickly see the [quick-start guide]({{ "/quick-start/" | relative_url }}) or our book chapter on ["**De Novo Molecular Formula Annotation and Structure Elucidation Using SIRIUS 4**"](https://link.springer.com/protocol/10.1007%2F978-1-0716-0239-3_11) ([Preprint](https://bio.informatik.uni-jena.de/wp/wp-content/uploads/2020/12/SIRIUS4_book_chapter_preprint-2.pdf)).

+## SIRIUS summary

 SIRIUS requires **high mass accuracy** data.
 The mass deviation of your MS and MS/MS spectra should be within 20 ppm.
 Mass Spectrometry